The Buffrs Book

 Once installation has completed, the resolved packages versions will be frozen

-file, which ensures that future installations
+and captured in a Proto.lock file, which ensures that future installations

 (local or performed in another machine) will install the exact same dependency